JadedDeveloper/Office-365-Grouper/README.md

 Once the user has been located in the index, it extracts the line item and builds a new CSV that matches the filtered criteria only.
 Resulting in the ability to group users by office location and or exemption list.

+<b>Column Format</b>

+The required columns for this utility to work are the following and much proceed in the below order.

+"Identity","User","Access Rights","Name","Alias","Office"

 <b>Changes in this version:</b>

 -Fixed issue where duplicates would be included in a migration batch.